livewire/docs/pages/rendering_components.md

 }
 ```

-As you can see, the `created` method in a Livewire component is acting like a controller method would as far as it's parameters go.
-If you visit `/contact/123`, the `$id` variable passed into the `created` method will contain the value `123`.
+As you can see, the `mount` method in a Livewire component is acting like a controller method would as far as it's parameters go.
+If you visit `/contact/123`, the `$id` variable passed into the `mount` method will contain the value `123`.

 ### Route Model Binding